 In perfumery, the silver note is a synaesthetic concept — translating the visual and tactile qualities of silver (cold, luminous, smooth, reflective) into olfactory terms.
 Perfumers build silver accords using cold metallic musks, aldehydes (which have a cool, clean quality), and mineral-ozonic notes.

 The silver effect is distinct from other metal notes: warmer than platinum, cooler than gold, less industrial than steel.
-It occupies a luxury-metal position — polished, refined, and quiet.
+It occupies a luxury-metal position — polished, clean, and quiet.
 It appears in modern, minimalist, and precious-materials-inspired compositions.

 The metallic smell people perceive when touching silver, iron, or copper is not the metal itself but 1-octen-3-one and similar ketones produced by the catalytic decomposition of skin oils on the metal surface.
 This was demonstrated by a 2006 study in the journal Angewandte Chemie.